nusenu/ansible-relayor/README.md

     - this is a security sensitive file as it contains credentials for tor's MetricsPort
     - file owner: root, group: `tor_prometheus_group`, permissions: 0640
     - default: `/etc/prometheus/prometheus.yml`

+* `tor_MetricsPort_offset` integer
+    - defines the TCP MetricsPort used on the first tor instance running on a host
+    - additional tor instances will use an incremented port number 33301, 33302, ...
+    - so if you run N instances on a host, the next N-1 ports after this port have to be unused on 127.0.0.1 so tor can use them for MetricsPort
+    - default: 33300

 * `tor_prometheus_scrape_file` filename
     - only relevant if `tor_prometheus_host` is defined and `tor_enableMetricsPort` or `tor_gen_blackbox_scrape_config` is True